<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 What is domicile and why does it matter?

 You can live abroad for many years and remain domiciled in the UK for example, and it matters because a British person’s liability for IHT may depend upon it.
+It's different from residency and has implications for IHT, estate planning and legal rights.

 What is the current inheritance tax nil rate band?